Next Visual Granularity Generation: Next Visual Granularity Generation

 Unlike VAR~\citep{tian2024visual}, which models token relationships in an image-independent manner, our method captures image-specific relationships that convey richer structural information.
 To train effectively, the model must be aware of the content’s hierarchical structure.
 Without this, such as when unique tokens from different stages are flattened into a 1D sequence as in VAR, the model cannot be trained effectively.
 We address this issue through progressive canvas refinement, where we iteratively refine the canvas by producing more structured details in different visual granularity.

 Specifically, we define the \emph{canvas} as the latent we generated so far by accumulating all previous stages, $\bm{x}_i\coloneqq\sum_{j=1}^i\mathrm{a}(\bm{c}_i, \bm{s}_i)$.
 Then the content generator is trained to directly generate the final canvas $f_c(\bm{x}_i)\rightarrow\bm{x}\coloneqq\bm{x}_K$.
-The difference between the final canvas (model output) and the current canvas (model input), $\bm{x}-f_c(\bm{x}_i)$, is the quantization target for the current stage's content tokens $\bm{c}_i$.
-An illustration of the relationship between the final canvas $\bm{x}$, current canvas $\bm{x}_i$, and current content $\bm{c}$ can be found at Fig.~\ref{fig:canvas_content_structure}.
+The difference between the final canvas (model output) and the current canvas (model input), $f_c(\bm{x}_i)-\bm{x}_i$, simulates the quantization target for the current stage's content tokens $\bm{c}_i$ during the VGS construction.
+An illustration of the relationship between the final canvas $\bm{x}$, current canvas $\bm{x}_i$, and current content $\bm{c}$ can be found at Figure~\ref{fig:canvas_content_structure}.
 This strategy is similar to diffusion and flow models, but in contrast to denoising the image, we aim to refine the canvas iteratively.

 \paragraph{Inputs.} The input canvas is represented as a flattened sequence, concatenating with the text condition.
 The text embedding and stage embedding are summed and input to the norm layer.